-Figure 7: Proposed 60 decibel map for Copping (Summer) Figure 8 presents the proposed noise modelling map for the Copping area on a busy winter day, which shows up to 5 noise events over 60 decibels (pink dots).
+Figure 7: Proposed 60 decibel map (Summer)

+Figure 8 presents the proposed noise modelling map for Smooth Island on a busy winter day, which shows between 5 (pink dots) and 20 (purple dots) noise events over 60 decibels.

-Figure 8: Proposed 60 decibel map for Copping (Winter) The range of noise levels associated with different everyday activities is depicted in Figure 9.
+Figure 8: Proposed 60 decibel map for (Winter)

+The range of noise levels associated with different everyday activities is depicted in Figure 9.

 Figure 9: Noise Decibel Scale (Source: Noise Navigator® Sound Level Database) provides examples of the level of noise (decibels) that various activities and equipment emit, and communities may experience.
-The diagram is not designed to illustrate the entire effect of aircraft operations. &lt;sup>1 Aviation Environment Design Tool (FAA) &lt;sup>2 Australian Standard 2021:2015
+The diagram is not designed to illustrate the entire effect of aircraft operations.

+&lt;sup>1 Aviation Environment Design Tool (FAA)

+&lt;sup>2 Australian Standard 2021:2015